wp-plugins/soundy-background-music/readme.txt

 = Changelog =

+= 2.2 &nbsp;&nbsp; - &nbsp;&nbsp; May 4th, 2014 =
+* Fixed bug introduced in 2.0: in the admin plugins page, all plugins had a Settings link pointing to Soundy's settings because of a bug in soundy.php.
+Sorry for the inconvenience.

 = 2.1 &nbsp;&nbsp; - &nbsp;&nbsp; April 26th, 2014 =
 * Corrected major bug introduced in 2.0: when Soundy was installed for the first time: the default audio file URL and the default four play/pause button image URLs were undefined.
-Sorry for the inconvenience.

 = 2.0 &nbsp;&nbsp; - &nbsp;&nbsp; April 23rd, 2014 =
 * Object Oriented Redesign of the whole plugin.